rfuzzo/MWSE/docs/source/apis/tes3.md

 * `params` (table)
 	* `reference` ([tes3reference](../../types/tes3reference), [tes3mobileActor](../../types/tes3mobileActor), string): An associated mobile should exist for this function to be able to work.
 	* `effect` (number): Effect ID.
 Can be any of the predefined spell effects, or one added by `tes3.claimSpellEffectId()`.
 Maps to values of [`tes3.effect`](https://mwse.github.io/MWSE/references/magic-effects/) constants
-	* `skill` (number): *Default*: `-1`.
+	* `skill` (number): *Optional*. *Default*: `-1`.
 If effect parameter specified is: Absorb, Damage, Drain, Fortify or Restore Skill, a skill should be provided.
 This also applies to any custom spell effect which operates on a certain skill.
 This value maps to [`tes3.skill`](https://mwse.github.io/MWSE/references/skills/) constants.
-	* `attribute` (number): *Default*: `-1`.
+	* `attribute` (number): *Optional*. *Default*: `-1`.
 If effect parameter specified is: Absorb, Damage, Drain, Fortify or Restore Attribute, an attribute should be provided.
 This also applies to any custom spell effect which operates on a certain attribute.
 This value maps to [`tes3.attribute`](https://mwse.github.io/MWSE/references/attributes/) constants.

 **Returns**: